rotosports/rotosport-core/contracts/tokenomics/staking/README.md

 #### `leave`

-Burns xASTRO and unstakes underlying ASTRO (initial staked amount + accrued ASTRO since staking).
+Burns xROTO and unstakes underlying ROTO (initial staked amount + accrued ROTO since staking).

-Execute this message by calling the xASTRO token contract and use a message like this:
+Execute this message by calling the xROTO token contract and use a message like this:
 ```json
 {
   "send": {